Bitcoin Payments in Hotels & Hospitality | Coinsnap Guide 2026

 You have written an invoice to your customer and would like this invoice to be paid via Bitcoin Lightning?

-With Coinsnap Pay-Link you can send each of your customers a payment link that looks similar to this one:
+With Coinsnap’s Bitcoin Payment Link you can send each of your customers a payment link that looks similar to this one:

-When your customer clicks on this payment link, a payment page opens with all the relevant information about this invoice (see right).
+When your customer clicks on the Bitcoin payment link, a payment page opens with all the relevant information about this invoice.

 The customer clicks on Pay Invoice and is shown a QR code with which the invoice can be paid via Bitcoin Lightning.